 As you can see, the type of system that you need depends on the type of driving that you do.
 If you are concerned about fuel economy and only need the power occasionally, a turbocharger might be the best choice.
 If you want to avoid the lag that occurs when the turbocharger kicks in, then a supercharger might be best, if you do not mind the extra cost in gasoline.
 One thing to keep in mind is that more power will also increase wear on parts like the transmission, axles, and other parts of the drive train.

 Interference vs. Non-interference Engines.
-An interference engine has to do with the timing belt.
+An interference engine has to do with the timing chain or timing belt.
+The last is more popular, than chain.
 In a non-interference engine, if the timing belt breaks, the car engine will not start.
-However, if you have an interference engine, the engine could suffer major internal damage if the timing belt breaks.
+However, if you have an interference engine, the engine could suffer major internal damage if the timing belt or chain breaks.

 Keeping your timing belt in good condition is essential in this type of vehicle.
 If your car have a problems, an OBD2 scanner can help fix them by determining and understanding the errors, that holds in your car’s ECU onboard memory.

 Since both all-electric cars and hybrids use an electric power source, we will start with an electric vehicle (EVs).
 To keep it simple, an EV has no gasoline power source.
 It uses a big battery that you must plug-in when it gets low, just like your cell phone.
 It does not emit exhaust and does not contain any liquid fuel.
-You also do not need components such as a fuel pump, fuel lines, or a fuel tank.
+You also do not need components such as a fuel pump, fuel lines, or a fuel tank, and even fuel system cleaners aren’t required never.
 However, there are some parts that you need to be aware of on an EV.

 The next question that you might have is how an electric motor on a vehicle works, compared to the piston and combustion cylinder system of a gasoline vehicle.
 First off, electric motors work virtually the same, whether it is a small child’s toy that moves across the floor, a car, or a big generator that supplies power to homes.